MBB-team/VBA-toolbox/_wiki/dcm.md

 # Crash-course on DCM

 Decomposing the relation existing between cognitive functions and their neurobiological "signature" (the spatio-temporal properties of brain activity) requires an understanding of how information is transmitted through brain networks.
-The ambition here is to ask questions such as: "what is the nature of the information that region A passes on to region B"?
+The ambition here is to ask questions such as: "*what is the nature of the information that region A passes on to region B*"?
 This stems from the notion of functional integration, which views function as an emergent property of brain networks.
 [Dynamic causal modelling](http://www.scholarpedia.org/article/Dynamic_causal_modeling) or DCM was developed specifically to address this question.

 ## What you cannot ignore